pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Let's say we add a new type called `Line` which contains two `Point`s, and now there are contexts within our program where adding two `Point`s should produce a `Line` instead of a `Point`.
-This is not possible given the current design of the `Add` trait where `Output` is an associated type but we can satisfy these new requirements by refactoring `Output` from an associated type into a generic type:
+Let's say we add a new type called `Line` that contains two `Point`s, and now there are contexts within our program where adding two `Point`s should produce a `Line` instead of a `Point`.
+This is not possible given the current design of the `Add` trait where `Output` is still an associated type, but we can satisfy these new requirements by also refactoring `Output` from an associated type into a generic type:

 ```rust
 trait Add<Rhs, Output> {